 Last summer I was finally able to visit New Orleans.
 And believe me, Nola has been on my endless bucket list for ever.
 We made an unforgettable Deep South road trip from Miami to New Orleans.
 Hurricane Barry almost put a stop to our 3-day New Orleans city trip, but luckily the weather turned out for the better.

 ** Disclaimer: This post contains affiliate links.
 That means we can receive a commission if you buy something that we really recommend.
 There are no extra costs you and it supports our blog.
 Thank you. **

-How to plan the perfect 3 day New Orleans itinerary?
+The perfect 3 day New Orleans itinerary